What is Crowdsourcing?

 CROWDSOURCING & THE FUTURE DYNAMICS OF BUSINESS

 So how can this phenomenon work for organizations?
 The benefits of crowdsourcing as a work model, financial model, and business model are here to stay.
 Leveraging collaborative practices and tools leads to disruptive business implications and transformative innovations.
-If existing enterprise are not prepared to adapt and embrace this new opportunity, they will be disrupted.
+If existing enterprise are not prepared to adapt and embrace this new opportunity they will be disrupted, as our crowdsourcing examples demonstrate.
 Knowledge and understanding of collaborative business practices will be a required skill for C-level suite executives and entrepreneurs.